-They students have also developed art projects designed to get young people to "stop the violence" and to turn derelict old houses into works of art.
-The public spaces, on which the community art projects have been erected, have become "sacred" places, which are never vandalized.
-Thus, the actual work of the students is becoming a real part of their community, not only increasing the aesthetic value of the environment but sending positive, uplifting messages to all who live and work there.
+The public spaces, on which the community art projects have been erected, have become "sacred" places and are never vandalized.
+Thus, the work of the students is becoming a real part of their community, not only increasing the aesthetic value of the environment but sending positive, uplifting messages to all who live and work there.
 This is a real sign of active citizenship.